Basic initial testing is performed.

 What additional testing should be done next (more than 1 may be correct)?

 Kidney duplex doppler ultrasonography

-24 hour urine and plasma fractionated metanephrines and catecholamines
+Plasma fractionated metanephrines and catecholamines

 Plasma renin activity (PRA) and plasma aldosterone concentration (PAC)